 If your child has been diagnosed with scoliosis, you probably have a few questions.
-What exactly is scoliosis, and will my child need surgery to correct the problem?
+What is scoliosis, and will my child need surgery to correct the problem?

 How to treat scoliosis